Buddhist Philosophy 11: Zen – The Gateless Gate, Dogen & Hakuin

 Stories from Zen Speaks

 Zen Speaks is another marvelous modern collection of Zen stories and koans by the author and artist Tsai Chih Chung that I highly recommend which contains wonderful cartoon renderings of many of the koans and stories we’ve already covered.
-You can watch the entire work as a cartoon in Cantonese with English subtitles:

 Master Jingqing asked a monk about the sound outside the monastery, and the monk replied, “That is the sound of rain.”
 The master said, “All beings are upside-down, losing themselves as they chase things.”
 The monk asked, “Master, how should I feel?” and the master replied, “I am the sound of the rain!”
 Much as a tree falling in the forest with no one around doesn’t make a sound, and neither does a tree falling when someone is around but there is no air to serve as medium for it, every sound we hear is the entire circuit of karma and causation in the situation, including ourselves.